MaterDev/TeamMaker3000/README.md

 ### Using the Application

-1. **Enter Team Size**: When prompted, enter the desired team size.
-The application will ensure no team has only one person.
+1. **Enter Team Sizes**:
+   - When prompted, enter the minimum team size.
+   - Then, enter the target team size (must be equal to or greater than the minimum).

-2. **Review Teams**: The application will display the generated teams.
+2. **Review Teams**:
+   - The application will display the generated teams.
+   - If redistributions occurred to meet the minimum size requirement, a message will explain the changes.

+3. **Confirm Teams**:
+   - Enter 'A' to accept the teams and save to the database.
-3. **Confirm Teams**: You can either accept the teams, reroll to generate new teams, or exit without saving.
+   - Enter 'X' to exit without saving.

 ### Application Details